Sound effects have been used in cartoons since the early days of cinema.

 The cartoon wobble is a mixture of sounds heard after someone gets hit.
 A cuckoo clock, the sound of tweeting birds, and bells ringing are good ways to create it.

 In old cartoons, characters could be intoxicated.
-When a filmmaker wanted to show someone walking after getting a little tipsy, it would not be uncommon to play long notes from a trombone or a tuba.
+When a filmmaker wanted to show someone walking after getting a little tipsy, playing long notes from a trombone or tuba would not be uncommon.

-Try to imagine a Tom and Jerry cartoon without the use of mallets drumming on strings.
-They create different distinct sounds that can show the escalation of a fight.
+Try to imagine a Tom and Jerry cartoon without mallets drumming on strings.
+They create distinct sounds that can show the escalation of a fight.

-If a cartoon character is dreaming, it has to be spelled out to the audience that what they’re seeing is not real.
-A harp sound effect while a character is falling asleep, or as they wake, acts as a buffer between the real world and dreamland.
+If a cartoon character dreams, the audience must be made aware that what they see is not real.
+A harp sound effect while a character falls asleep or as they wake acts as a buffer between the real world and dreamland.

 This could be the most famous sound effect in all of film.
-A man’s scream recorded for the film “Distant Drums” in 1951 has since been used thousands of times.
+A man’s scream recorded for the movie “Distant Drums” in 1951 has since been used thousands of times.
 You’ve heard it in Star Wars, Batman, and many cartoons.
-It is an effective scream for a character that has been attacked or fallen.
+It is an effective scream for a character attacked or fallen.
 But it is also one of Hollywood’s most well-known inside jokes.

 A high fluttering of fast-paced piano keys is perfect for a character quickly blinking his eyes.